Meet our 62 English teachers

 I’m Miss Brittain and I started my teaching journey five years ago; I’m lucky to work at a wonderful primary school in Salford where I have taught across a range of year groups in KS2.
-We are a storytelling school and I just love sharing stories and reading new books!
+I just love sharing stories and reading new books!
 When I’m not teaching, I like to go on walks or exercise, explore different countries and taste new food - I enjoy cooking and baking too!

 Primary English Grammar, English

-I am Assistant Head at Avonmore Primary, which is a school in the Fox Federation.
-I have taught in all year groups across KS1 and KS2.
+I am Assistant Head at a Primary school and I have taught in all year groups across KS1 and KS2.
 I deliver NQT and CPD courses in various areas and have been a School Mentor for many student teachers during my career.

 Hello everyone, I’m Miss Butt.
 I am currently a year 5 teacher at a school in Notting Hill in London, but I have also taught in years 2, 3 and 4.
 I have been teaching for 6 years now and - whatever year group I am teaching - I love every day of it!